 - 1/4 cup heavy cream or full-fat milk

 - 1/2 tsp baking powder

 - cooking spray

-In a large batter bowl with a spout, whish together eggs, milk/cream, baking powder and smoked paprika.
-Whisk well so whites and yolks are fully incorporated.
+- In a large batter bowl with a spout, whish together eggs, milk/cream, baking powder and smoked paprika.
+Whisk well so whites and yolks are fully incorporated but don't overdo is.
 Season with salt and pepper.
 Stir in the sliced mustard greens.

 - Spray your oven-safe frittata baking dish with non-stick cooking spray.
 Scatter the roasted cherry tomatoes in the dish, followed by the onion/sausage mixture.
 Pour the egg mixture over the top and shimmy the dish to ensure the egg mixture filters down over the ingredients.

 - Bake at 350 degrees for 15 minutes, and then check at 5 minute intervals until the mixture doesn't jiggle at all when you shimmy the dish.
 Remove from oven and wait 5 minutes before slicing.
 Serve and enjoy!

 I usually want some kind of cheese in my frittata, so here I got that by using a cheddar sausage.
 Roasting the cherry tomatoes adds a step, but it is so worth it.
 They get just a little carmelized and are less watery once baked.
 You can use grape tomatoes which are more common in stores year-round, or even just halve some small romas if you can’t find cherry or grape.
 I remove the baked tomatoes from the dish and wipe out excess oil with a paper towel, then use this dish to bake the frittata.
 The mustard green idea was for color as much as anything.
 I grow mustards and was looking for different ways to use them.
 You could skip the greens or use a 1/4 of sliced green onion instead.